Best of

 View on Instagram

 Step inside this dimly-lit West Queen West haunt and you’ll immediately feel like you’ve stepped outside — and onto the patio of one of Italy’s cobblestone alleyway restaurants.
 String lights twinkle overhead, hanging from faux trees that run the length of the restaurant.
-On tap they’ve got several local brews (including their own lager and IPA) along with a red and white wine.
-There’s more available by the glass or bottle, too.
-Cocktails range from the classics to house creations like the Candy Necklace with rhubarb and ginger gin, blueberry and cranberry syrup.
+On tap, they’ve got several local brews (including their own honey beer, lager, cider and IPA) along with a red and white wine.
+There are more available by the glass or bottle, too.
+Cocktails range from the classics to house creations like the Perfect Pear with pear cognac, green apple and apricot liqueur, poached pear syrup and lambrusco.
 The pizzas here are just as creative — our fave is the Microdose with garlic cream sauce, mushrooms and caramelized onions.

 barpoet.com